-Africa's Alternative Route to Development: The Nigerian Case Study, By 'Tope Fasua
+Africa's alternative route to development: The Nigerian case study, By 'Tope Fasua

 The GSM story, as cliched as it has become, still merits relevance in exploring an important fact – that the development trajectory of African nations – Nigeria on my mind – does not have to follow that of European or American, or even Asian counterparts.
 Every nation must develop with input from its history and sociology.
 I just listened to a very interesting developmental discourse between Patrick Okigbo III and Professor Ha Joon Chang of Oxford University and this is exactly what Professor Chang proposes.
 For too long, African nations have been harangued and harassed to follow a certain trajectory that has found many an African economy in a rut.
-In March this year, the World Bank released its report on industrialization wherein the bank revealed that it had changed its mind on the matter of industrialization.
-After 40 odd years of almost criminalizing but definitely disfavoring African countries that tried to industrialize, the World Bank now says it is a valid strategy.
-The only problem is that many of the opportunities for industrialization have closed and competition in the industrial space is near impossible for an African nation.
+In March this year, the World Bank released its report on industrialisation wherein the bank revealed that it had changed its mind on the matter of industrialisation.
+After 40 odd years of almost criminalising but definitely disfavouring African countries that tried to industrialise, the World Bank now says it is a valid strategy.
+The only problem is that many of the opportunities for industrialisation have closed and competition in the industrial space is near impossible for an African nation.

 The upshot of this pre-African independence policy was that Europe then ensured that African nations focused their agriculture on cash crops – coffee, cocoa, rubber, palm-oil, groundnut, horticulture, sesame, cashew – and a few more products, rather than food crops which could have fed the natives as well.
 Today we produce cocoa and coffee but not the foods we really eat.
 A vast proportion of African lands today remain useful for these cash crops while Africa remains that continent with the biggest malnutrition and food poverty issues – a problem we are now trying to solve with limited progress under the UN SDG and other frameworks.
 I was trying to educate some folks during the week about how the biggest push for African independence didn’t come from our nationalists but from the USA, which asserted itself after the Second World War, by forcing European countries like the United Kingdom, France, Spain, Portugal and Belgium to give up their colonial territories.
 This was the quiet and definitive gameplay that teed off the decolonisation of Africa.
 These powerful countries never discuss this, but it is a fact.
 The idea is that the USA couldn’t be the new world leader when its subordinate countries – European colonists – still had other countries being servile to them rather than to the ultimate master, the USA.
 It made logical sense.
 The UK buckled quickly and was further humiliated at the Suez Canal saga in 1956, but France till date did not fully comply, destroying the infrastructure it had built in Guinea-Conakry and ensuring the remaining former colonies remain arm strung in many ways today (e.g. no currency or central banks of their own).